 Tracey had been kidnapped by Lord Voldemort at the end of the last year and had subsequently learned of Harry Potters's other identity.
 The girl in front of him now was quite different from the one he'd left on the Hogwarts Express a few months ago.

 "Gray Lord Slytherin," Tracey half-whispered, head pressed to the floor.

 There was a silence.

 "I— I'm sorry, my lord.
 I'm not sure how to address this."

 Harry sighed.
-"Oh for Melin's sake.
-Get up, Tracy."
+"Oh for Merlin's sake.
+Get up, Tracey."

 "Sit down."
 Harry pointed to the chair opposite him.

 "Now, go slowly, and talk to me."

 Tracey took a deep breath.
 "It's about Grandfather.
 I'm sure you must know him — what with you both being lords.
 I've heard him talk about you — he respects you — sort of — but over the summer I've heard my mother arguing with him when they thought I couldn't hear.
 I think my grandfather wants to betroth me sooner rather than later—"